adamxoserve/blazor-fluxor/samples/01-CounterSample/README.md

 3. Add the Blazor-Fluxor nuget package to your Client project.

 ### Initializing the store
 Fluxor has the ability to write your own middleware libraries or use existing 3rd party libraries.
-As these libraries may require Javascript inserted into the hosting html you must first call `@Store.Initialize()` in your app component.
+As these libraries may require Javascript inserted into the hosting html you must first include `<Blazor.Fluxor.StoreInitializer/>` in your `App.razor` component.
 1. In the Client project open the file `App.razor`
-2. At the top of the file add `@inject Blazor.Fluxor.IStore Store`
+2. At the top of the file add `<Blazor.Fluxor.StoreInitializer/>`
-3. Then add `@Store.Initialize()` - This will initialize the store and inject any required Javascript

 #### Client-side blazor
 1. Edit the `/wwwroot/index.html` file.